Where premier talent and top companies connect and work together.

-Starting your own business is both exciting and scary.
-But the more you prepare, the higher your likelihood of success will be.
+Starting your own business is challenging, but the more you prepare, the higher your likelihood of success will be.
 There’s a lot to consider when you go out on your own, from determining the services you’ll offer to how you’ll incorporate your business, where you’ll work, and how you’ll find clients.

 Below, we outline eight important business startup costs to be aware of.
 If you’re thinking of going independent, considering how you will tackle each of these points can be a valuable exercise to wrap your head around exactly what it will take to get your business up and running.